uhs-robert/sshfs.yazi/README.md

 require("sshfs"):setup()
 ```

-Otherwise you may configure your settings as follows (default settings displayed):
+Otherwise, you may configure your settings as follows (default settings displayed):

 ```lua
 require("sshfs"):setup({